 - Vintage mirrors

-- Wooden bowls
+- Wooden bowls of all sizes

-DO know the purpose for your trip
+DO know the purpose of your trip.

-If you are gathering ideas for your home, whether to purchase or just to start getting creative, it helps to have the following in mind:
+On the other hand, if you are gathering ideas for your home, whether to purchase or just to start getting creative, it helps to have the following in mind:

 - Measurements of the space